This post may contain affiliate links. Please read my disclosure policy for details.

 Instructions

-• In a large bowl, add strawberries and sugar.
-Using a masher or alternatively, a fork, mash to combine into a strawberry puree.
+• Make the strawberry puree In a large bowl, combine strawberries and sugar.
+Mash them together using a masher or fork until you achieve a smooth strawberry puree.

-• Let strawberry puree sit in the fridge for at least 4 hours – one day is best – to allow the sugar to melt.
+• Refrigerate the strawberry puree for at least 4 hours, or ideally overnight, to allow the sugar to dissolve completely.

-• When you’re ready to make your drink, pour 90g / ⅓ cup strawberry puree into a glass.
-Drop some diced strawberries.
-Add ice cubes (optional) then gently pour milk over.
+• Assemble the drink – When ready to serve, add 90g / ⅓ cup strawberry puree to a glass.
+Top with diced strawberries and ice cubes (if desired), then gently pour milk over the mixture.

-1. You can use any type of milk preferably with a light and neutral flavor.
+1. Milk options – Use any type of milk with a light and neutral flavor, such as regular, oat, or almond milk.

 Video